atropos-null/LS/py109/py109_studyguide.md

 Both `.find()` and `.rfind()`:

-* Return -1 if substring not found (rather than raising an error)
+* Return `-1` if substring not found (rather than raising an error)
-* Empty string is always found at position 0 in non-empty strings
+* Empty string is always found at position `0` in non-empty strings
-* Always return -1 when searching in empty strings*
+* Always return `-1` when searching in empty strings*

 #### `.join()` method

 The `join()` method is a string method used to concatenate elements of an iterable (like a list or tuple) into a single string.
 It's an essential tool for string manipulation.
 The join method expects exactly one argument: the iterable whose elements you want to join.
 If you call it with fewer or more arguments, Python will raise a `TypeError`.

-The join method is not just for strings, although its held in the strings warehouse if you will.
-Iterables of strings, file objects and generator objects can also be used by the join method.
+The `join()` method is not just for strings, although its held in the strings' warehouse.
+Iterables of strings, file objects and generator objects can also be used by the `join()` method.

 **Converting a List to a String with `join`**

-`join` is called on a string (which serves as the separator) and takes an iterable (like a list) as its argument.
+`join()` is called on a string (which serves as the separator) and takes an iterable (like a list) as its argument.

 Basic syntax: ```separator_string.join(iterable)```